Peter Alliss: Personal life

 Alliss was first married in 1953 to Joan McGuinness.
 They had two children, Gary (born 1954) and Carol (born 1960).
 In 1972, Alliss married his second wife, Jackie.
 With Jackie, Alliss had two daughters, Sara and Victoria and two sons, Simon and Henry.
 Victoria was born severely disabled and died at the age of 11.
 Gary is a professional golfer and teacher and was captain of the Great Britain and Ireland PGA Cup team in 2007 and 2009.

 For over 30 years Alliss lived in the village of Hindhead in Surrey, in a large house set in five acres of land.
 In 2010, at the age of 79, Alliss said that he was still able to shoot a golf score under his age (fewer shots than 79).

 Death

-Alliss died on 5 December 2020, aged 89, at his home in Surrey, England.
+Alliss died on 5 December 2020, aged 89 at his home in Surrey, England.
 His death was described as "unexpected but peaceful".
 Barbara Slater, director of BBC Sport, said: "Peter was the voice of golf.
-He transcended his sport as one of the greatest broadcasters of his generation."
+He transcended the sport as one of its greatest broadcasters of his generation."